hazebam/cv/index.md

 ## Technical Experience
 <br>
-- Assistant to PhD student, performing PCR and micropipetting samples in a BSE cat2 Lab
+- Assistant in a BSE cat2 microbiology lab
+- Experience in a teaching laboratory in university
 - Analysis of data collectied from Fieldwork
 - Cleaning streamflow data and comparing this to associated AWS data to assess feasiblity.
 - Using and interpreting glacier model outputs.